Scroll Down To Order

 Aug 6—Japan announces concession to U.S. if its assets are unfrozen.

-Aug 14—F.D.R. and Churchill issue 8-point public declaration of peace aims, entitled “The Atlantic Charter.”
-A security leak of volcanic proportion: the Japanese knew about the Atlantic conference before it became public through a security leak, and all diplomatic intercepts are closed to everyone in Pearl Harbor.
+Aug 14—F.D.R. and Winston Churchill issue 8-point public declaration of peace aims, entitled “The Atlantic Charter.”
+Basically, the Charter declared against territorial aggrandizement, for the right of all peoples to choose their own form of government, for the right of access for all to the world's trade and raw materials, for freedom of the seas, and for the disarmament of the aggressor nations–an alternative to forced dictatorships.
+A security leak of volcanic proportion: the Japanese knew about the Atlantic conference before it became public through a security leak, and behind the scenes all diplomatic intercepts are closed to everyone in Pearl Harbor.
 Ultra intercepts in DC are also shut off to the President of the United States.

-Aug 16—Codename Hollywood, 5th Columnist Nakauchi reports to Tokyo on merchants “St Claire” and “Fitzsimmons” which took on oil at El Segundo, California, departure times and destination; translated Aug 22.
+Aug 16—Codename Hollywood, 5th Columnist Nakauchi reports to Tokyo on merchants “St. Claire” and “Fitzsimmons” which took on oil at El Segundo, California, departure times and destination; translated Aug.
+22. President Roosevelt disembarks from his yacht Potomac at Rockland, Maine, and returns to Washington DC the following morning.

 Aug 18—Fire on Brooklyn pier destroys the freighter “Panuco”; 31 die.